menu

 Because of many things, German Valley is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, German Valley really has some of the features that families look for when choosing a good community to raise children.
 Is German Valley perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Being a small village, German Valley does not have a public transit system used by locals to get to and from work.
+German Valley is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in German Valley in 2022 was $29,804, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
 This equates to an annual income of $119,216 for a family of four.
 However, German Valley contains both very wealthy and poor people as well.